 What does the programme include?

 K’s teachings were not intended as a mere system of ideas or as an esoteric import from the East but as a mirror of the truth that each of us must find out for him/herself.
-That mirroring of ourselves will be the central purpose of our study, the central point being to see and understand ourselves as we actually are and thereby learn to take full responsibility for our lives.
+That mirroring of ourselves will be the central purpose of our study, the core intent being to see and understand ourselves as we actually are and thereby learn to take full responsibility for our lives and relationships.

-As a practical aid to this self-study, it is proposed that the participants keep a notebook to establish for themselves a direct correspondence between the themes being discussed and their manifestation in their lives.
-It is also recommended that the participants actively explore meditation along the lines K suggested to the students in his schools.
+As a practical aid to self-study, it is proposed that the participants keep a notebook to establish for themselves a direct correspondence between the themes being discussed and their manifestation in their lives.
+It is recommended that such journaling be used, more directly, to reflect the uncensored stream of thought-feeling.
+The participants are also invited to actively engage in exploring meditation along the lines K suggested to the teachers and students in his schools.
+This essentially consists in the application of choiceless awareness to sensory perceptions and the stream of consciousness.
+Texts reflecting K’s proposals regarding these two aids to self-knowledge are included in the first chapter of the course.

-Thus study, reflection, dialogue and meditation are the four key factors in what is intended as a creative exploration into the heart and scope of our human existence.
+Thus study, self-reflection, dialogue and meditation are the four key factors in this joint venture into the heart and scope of our human existence and its needful transformation.

 The Course